RSI Explorer Grant Proposal Call

 - Statement of impact (500 words).
 The impact statement needs to describe a sustainability challenge that the proposal addresses, a description of how the research might impact that challenge, and an explanation of how the research outcomes might be translated to realize that impact.
 If at all possible, the application should identify a relevant metric for global sustainability (e.g., Gt CO2 emission reduction, cubic feet of water purified) that provides a quantitative analysis of the project's potential for impact over some specified time frame;

-- If applicable, an explanation of leverage of internal/external non-financial resources (200 words);
+- If applicable, description of leverage of unique or timely internal/external resources, or key personnel.
+(300 words);

 - Budget Justification (500 words);